SajeYrid/python/UPDATE PLANS.md

         Be a way to take back the stool
         Mention that the stool broke and is no longer in your inventory Not remove the stool from inventory
+      ADDED: If the player hasn't taken the splinters from the door, they should be able to take splinters from the broken stool.

 Area 3 (Battle Against a True Dinosaur)
     GENERAL: